top of page

 Aparigraha in Leadership: The Power of Letting Go

 Aparigraha: Leadership Beyond Control Leaders are often measured by what they accumulate: market share, headcount, revenue, power.
 The relentless drive to acquire more is not just encouraged; it is frequently seen as the very definition of success.
 But what if the most powerful move a leader could make is not to grasp, but to let go?
-This is the central lesson of Aparigraha , the fifth and final Yama, which translates to non-attachment, non-possessiveness, or non-greed.
-Apari
+This is the central lesson of Aparigraha, the fifth and final Yama, which translates to non-attachment, non-possessiveness, or non-greed.
+Aparig

 kimberly1108